cmpi66/cmpi66/README.md

 <!-- [website]: https://munozpi.com -->

 - [Linkedin](https://www.linkedin.com/in/chris-munoz-88052b207/)
+- My [portfolio website](https://munozpi.com) just a simple site for my CV.
-- My [website](https://munozpi.com) where I go into more depth on the projects I've completed, tips and tricks for Linux, raspberry pi, Neovim and more.
+- My [tech blog ](https:notes.//munozpi.com) where I go into more depth on the projects I've completed, tips and tricks for Linux, raspberry pi, Neovim and more.

 <!--